Afham2263/DeepPage/README.md

 - Vector similarity search via FAISS.
 - Answer questions using context-aware LLM (Groq).
 - Fully deployable on Streamlit Cloud.

+## How It Works

+1. **PDF Upload & Text Extraction:** You provide PDFs which are converted to raw text.
+2. **Chunking:** Large text is split into smaller chunks to allow precise embeddings.
+3. **Embeddings Generation:** Each chunk is converted into a vector representation using Sentence Transformers.
+4. **Vector Store:** Chunks and their embeddings are stored in FAISS for fast similarity search.
+5. **Query Processing:** When a user asks a question, the system embeds the query and searches FAISS for the most relevant chunks.
+6. **Context-Aware Answering:** Retrieved chunks are fed to the Groq LLM which generates an answer using only that context.
+7. **Result Display:** The answer along with the sources used is displayed on the Streamlit interface.

 ## Architecture